 Ready to Go?

-Browse our vehicles and pick the car that fits your weekend plans.
-Book online for a 10% discount, and we will have it ready at Skopje Airport or City Center on Friday afternoon.
+Browse our vehicles and pick the car that fits your weekend plans. book online at the published rate, and we will have it ready at Skopje Airport or City Center on Friday afternoon.

 Questions about the route or need suggestions?
 Contact us — we have been helping travelers explore Macedonia since 2001.